 Ever worked a graveyard shift?
-The National Sleep Foundation’s 2008 poll found that 7% of Americans do shift work.
-And anyone that’s ever had to work a night shift, or hours that don’t follow a typical daytime schedule, can tell you just how difficult it can be on your sleep schedule.
+Approximately 16% of American employees do shift work.
+Anyone who’s ever had to work a night shift, or hours that don’t follow a typical daytime work schedule, can tell you just how difficult it can be.
 Why is that?

 We’re programmed for regular hours

-Why is it that shift workers have a harder time getting quality sleep compared to normal 9 to 5 workers?
-SleepScore Labs VP of Sleep Science, Dr. Roy Raymann, says it all has to do with the way our bodies are programmed.
+Why is it that shift workers have a harder time getting quality sleep compared to 9 to 5 workers?
+SleepScore Labs Chief Scientific Officer, Dr. Roy Raymann, says it all has to do with the way our bodies are programmed.

 Essentially, for shift workers, they’re not getting the right signals at the right times for their schedules.
 With the confusing light and dark cues, it creates a misalignment between our body clocks (that drives the messenger system) and our scheduled sleep, resulting in poor sleep.